stenzek/duckstation/README.md

 ## Latest News

+- 2020/09/01: Many additional user settings available, including memory cards and enhancements.
+Now you can set these per-game.
 - 2020/08/25: Automated builds for macOS now available.
 - 2020/08/22: XInput controller backend added.
 - 2020/08/20: Per-game setting overrides added.
 Mostly for compatibility, but some options are customizable.